arcanemachine/phoenix-todo-list/README.md

 To run this barebones container, run the following commands from the project root directory:

-- First, ensure that you have a PostgreSQL server running locally.
+- First, ensure that you have a Postgres server running locally.
 - [Build the Docker image](#building-a-release-as-a-docker-container).
 - Run the Compose file:
   - Docker: `docker-compose up`